TheThingsIndustries/lorawan-stack-docs/CONTRIBUTING.md

 The body may contain a more detailed description of the commit, explaining what it changes and why.
 The "how" is less relevant, as this should be obvious from the diff.

+## Creating New Documentation

+Run `make new <path>` to create a new documentation section from the [template](doc/archetypes/section-bundle/_index.md) at `path`.
+For example, `make new getting-started/hello` will create a section in `getting-started/hello`.

 ## Style Guidelines

 Please respect the following guidelines for content in our documentation site.
-A copy and paste template for creating new documentation can be found [here](doc/content/example-template).

 - Use the `{{< new-in-version "3.8.5" >}}` shortcode to tag documentation for features added in a particular version.
 For documentation that targets `master`, that's the next patch bump, e.g `3.8.x`.
 For documentation targeting `develop` that's the next minor bump, e.g `3.x.0`.
 - The title of a doc page is already rendered by the build system as a h1, don't add an extra one.